-Palak Tofu is a delicious, rich Indian curry recipe made with pan-fried tofu and spinach gravy in an Instant pot pressure cooker or stovetop.
-This healthy dish can be made in under 20 minutes in an Instant Pot.
-Vegan, Low carb, Keto, and Gluten-free!
+Palak Tofu is a delicious, rich Indian curry made with protein-packed pan-fried tofu and spinach gravy.
+It can be prepared in under 30 minutes using an Instant Pot or on the stovetop.
+This healthy dish is vegan, low-carb, keto, and gluten-free!

-Palak Paneer (Spinach with Indian Cottage cheese) is a very popular North Indian curry that you can find in every Indian restaurant.
-Today I am sharing an easy Palak Tofu recipe (vegan version of palak paneer) by replacing paneer with tofu.
+Palak paneer is a very popular North Indian curry that you can find in every Indian restaurant.
+Today, I am sharing an easy Palak Tofu recipe (vegan version of palak paneer) by replacing 'paneer' with 'tofu'.

 Jump to:

-- Palak: I used 10 oz organic fresh baby spinach.
+- Palak: I used fresh organic baby spinach.

-- Extra-firm Tofu: also known as soy paneer, cubed into 1-inch pieces of about 1.5 cups.
+- Extra-firm Tofu, also known as soy paneer, is cubed into 1-inch pieces.
 Always try to use Organic Tofu.

 - Onion, garlic, and ginger: I used roughly chopped onions, garlic, and ginger.

-- Tomato: I have used Roma tomatoes.
-Alternatively, you can also use canned crushed or diced tomatoes.
+- Tomato: I used Roma tomatoes for this recipe, but you can also use canned crushed or diced tomatoes as an alternative.

-- Cream: I have used coconut cream.
-But you can also use heavy cream or cashew nut cream.
-In addition, you can make cashew nut cream at home by blending a few soaked cashew nuts and water in a blender.
+- Cream: Optional.
+I have used coconut cream, but you can also use heavy cream or cashew nut cream.
+You can also make cashew nut cream at home by blending soaked cashew nuts with water in a blender.

-- Herbs & spices: I have used turmeric, red chili powder, coriander powder, and garam masala as spices and dried fenugreek leaves (Kasuri methi) to give restaurant-style flavor to the dish.
+- Spices and Herbs: I have used turmeric, red chili powder, coriander powder, and garam masala as spices and dried fenugreek leaves (Kasuri methi) to give restaurant-style flavor to the dish.

 Pan-fry Tofu

-Firstly, press tofu with some heavy objects for 10-15 minutes.
-This will drain the excess moisture.
+Firstly, press the extra-firm tofu with a heavy object for 10-15 minutes to drain excess moisture.
+You can also use a tofu press.

 Cut into 1-inch cubes.

 Heat 2 tablespoons of oil in a pan.
-Once the oil is hot, add cubed tofu and sprinkle red chili powder, salt, and pepper.
+Once the oil is hot, add cubed tofu and sprinkle ½ teaspoon of red chili powder, salt, and pepper to taste on the tofu.

 Saute for 4-5 minutes till tofu turns light golden brown.
 Keep aside.

-You can also roast the Tofu in the Air Fryer.
+Note: You can also roast the tofu in the air fryer for a crispy texture.

 Instant Pot Method

 Press SAUTE on Instant Pot.
-Add oil to the pot.
-Once the oil is hot, add cumin seeds and let them splutter.
+Add 1 tablespoon of oil to the pot.
+Once the oil is hot, add 1 teaspoon of cumin seeds and let them splutter.

-Next, add roughly diced onions, ginger, garlic, green chili, and saute until onions turn light brown.
+Next, add 1 medium roughly diced onions, ½ inch ginger, 2-3 cloves of garlic, and 2 green chilies.
+Sauté until the onions turn light brown.

-Add diced tomato, red chili powder, turmeric powder, coriander powder, salt, and cook for 1-2 minutes.
+Add 1 large diced tomato, ½ teaspoon of red chili powder, ½ teaspoon of turmeric powder, 1 teaspoon of coriander powder, salt to taste, and cook for 1-2 minutes.

-Add water and deglaze the pot.
-Next, add in the fresh spinach.
+Add ½ cup of water and deglaze the pot.
+Next, add 10 oz of fresh spinach (palak), about 8-10 cups.

-Close the Instant Pot with pressure valve to Sealing.
+Close the Instant Pot and set the pressure valve to Sealing.
 Cook on High Pressure for 2 minutes.
 If using frozen spinach, then set the timer to 1 Minute.

 Once the pot beeps, Do a QUICK RELEASE (QR).

-Blend the ingredients in the pot to a creamy texture using an immersion blender.
-If you don't have an immersion blender, take the mixture out, cool it, and blend in a regular blender and add the mixture back to the instant pot.
+Using an immersion blender, blend the ingredients in the pot to a creamy texture.
+If you don’t have an immersion blender, transfer the mixture to a regular blender, cool it and blend until smooth, and then return it to the Instant Pot.

-Lastly, add garam masala, kasuri methi, and pan-fried tofu and mix well.
-You can also add some fresh cream or cashew cream.
-No need to boil/saute again after adding Tofu.
-Let it sit for 5 minutes.
+Lastly, add ½ teaspoon of garam masala, 1 tablespoon of crushed kasuri methi (dried fenugreek leaves), and the pan-fried tofu.
+Mix well.
+You can also add 2 tablespoons of coconut cream or cashew cream if desired.
+There’s no need to boil or sauté again after adding the tofu.
+Let it sit for 5 minutes to blend the flavors.

 Stovetop Pot Method